Vinothasanjay/Folder-encryption-and-decryption/README.md

 - Ensure you have valid SMTP credentials to send emails with the encryption key.
 - Use this software responsibly and only on folders/files you have permission to modify.

----

-Replace `your-username` and `your-repository` in the GitHub clone URL with your actual GitHub username and repository name.
-Modify the instructions and details according to your specific implementation and requirements.
-This README provides a structured overview to help users understand and utilize your folder encryption software effectively.